MansaGroup/nx-gcs-remote-cache/README.md

 > `gcloud auth application-default login` if you work locally.
 The procedure
 > for an automated environment such as a CI/CD can differ.

+### Debug

+To avoid being flooded by stack trace when not logged in to GCP, errors are hidden by default.

+To enable it set `export NX_REMOTE_CACHE_DEBUG=debug` environment variable

 ## License

 This project is [MIT licensed](LICENSE.txt).